AxisCommunications/acap3-examples/tensorflow-to-larod/README.md

 ```

 ## Building the algorithm's application
 A packaging file is needed to compile the ACAP.
-This is found in [app/package.conf](env/app/package.conf).
-For the scope of this tutorial, the `APPOPTS` and `OTHERFILES` keys are noteworthy. `APPOPTS` allows arguments to be given to the ACAP, which in this case is handled by the `argparse` lib.
-The argument order, defined by [app/argparse.c](env/app/argparse.c), is `<model_path input_resolution_width input_resolution_height output_size_in_bytes>`.
-The file(s) specified in `OTHERFILES` simply tell the compiler what files to copy to the ACAP, such as our .tflite model file.
+This is found in [app/manifest.json](app/manifest.json).
+The noteworthy attribute for this tutorial is the `runOptions` attribute. `runOptions` allows arguments to be given to the ACAP, which in this case is handled by the `argparse` lib.
+The argument order, defined by [app/argparse.c](app/argparse.c), is `<model_path input_resolution_width input_resolution_height output_size_in_bytes>`.
+We also need to copy our .tflite model file to the ACAP, and this is done by using the -a flag in the acap-build command in the Dockerfile.
+The -a flag simply tells the compiler what files to copy to the ACAP.

 The ACAP is built to specification by the `Makefile` in [app/Makefile](env/app/Makefile).
-With the [Makefile](env/app/Makefile) and [package.conf](env/app/package.conf) files set up, the ACAP can be built by running the build script in the example environment:
+With the [Makefile](env/app/Makefile) and [manifest.json](env/app/manifest.json) files set up, the ACAP can be built by running the build script in the example environment:

 ```sh
 ./build_acap.sh tensorflow-to-larod-acap:1.0